Christmas? In a Muslim country? You better believe it!!

 - The Snow Queen at the Theatre by QE2 – December 16th to 26th, 2022

 - Elf the Musical at Mall of the Emirates – 17 to 24 December 2022

 These events run throughout the year but are particularly special in the festive season and a great cheap night out in Dubai:

-- Burj Lake Fountains Show & Burj Khalifa LED Light show – nightly from 6 pm in front of Dubai Mall – see exactly timings and best places to watch the show here.
+- Burj Lake Fountains Show & Burj Khalifa LED Light show – nightly from 6:00 pm in front of Dubai Mall – see exact timings and best places to watch the show here.

 Many hotels and restaurants in Dubai will provide a hugely extravagant lunch with all the trimmings – the only real question is – what’s your budget?
 From pub feasts to 5-star luxury, here’s where you’ll get Christmas dinner in Dubai.

 We are still confirming if all these brunches are running in 2022